How can you avoid digital hypersollicitation to boost productivity?

 • More informal exchanges, such as a request for advice, take place via instant messaging;

-• Only parties involved in a project are copied on an email, to avoid inbox saturation;
+• Only parties involved in a project are copied to email, to avoid saturating inboxes;

 • Resources and documents are centralized on the intranet or in the company cloud, ideally with remote access and modification rights, to avoid the need to go back and forth;